 One of the key features of the Feeder System is the modulating of forces within the feeder drawdown compartment into the loading shoe.
 Specific to this is the proper placement and geometric design of the liners in the flow-zone surrounding the strikeoff bar.
 This is critical if liner performance and belt life are to be maximized.
-The optimum configuration allows for material to move with the belt and not be pulled and/or sheared by the belt.
+The optimum configuration allows for material to move with the belt and not be pulled and or sheared by the belt.

-Our engineering team and support staff is larger and more capable than ever and you now have a direct association with the manufacturer of the components within the solution.
-Combining the solid manufacturing capabilities of Valley Rubber with the proven Rockland Engineered brand provides you with a start-to-finish partner for projects that include field reconnaissance, engineering and manufacturing.
-Never a Project to Fail!
+Our engineering team and support staff is larger and more capable than ever, and you now have a direct association with the manufacturer of the components within the solution.
+Combining the solid manufacturing capabilities of Valley Rubber with our proven Engineered Solutions provides you with a start-to-finish partner for projects that include field reconnaissance, engineering and manufacturing.